bitconch/bitconch-core/README.md

 # Magna Carta of Bitconch
 Bitconch is dedicated to build a global community of developers.
-This part is still in *WIP*, please send your email to caesar@bitconch.io if you have any good ideas.
+This part is still in *WIP*, please post your ideas to the issue with tag of #BUSIP